- The blue whale is not only the largest mammal in the world–it’s also the largest animal of all types on the planet!

-The Largest Animal Ever: Blue Whale (Balaenoptera musculus)
+The Largest Animal in the World is: Blue Whale (Balaenoptera musculus)

-The largest animal ever to live on the Earth is the adult blue whale.
+The biggest animal in the world is the adult blue whale.
 These animals are bigger than any dinosaur that’s ever lived, and they are far bigger than the largest living land animal on the planet today.
 Blue whales can grow up to 105 feet long (32 m).
 That’s more than twice as long as a semi-trailer rolling along the highway.
 An adult blue whale weighs as much as 15 school buses.
 Read more about this massive creature on the blue whale encyclopedia page.

 The Largest Bird: Ostrich (Struthio camelus)